-The Board of Directors proposes that the Annual General Meeting resolves to adopt a performance-based incentive programme (the “Plan”).
-The Plan is proposed to in total include approximately 100 senior executives and other key employees within the group.
+The Board of Directors proposes that the Annual General Meeting resolves to adopt a performance based incentive plan (the “Plan”).
+The Plan is proposed to in total include approximately 50 senior executives and other key employees within MTG.
 The participants of the Plan are required to own shares in MTG.
-These investment shares can either be shares already held or shares purchased on the market in connection with the notification to participate in the Plan.
+These investment shares can either be shares already held or shares purchased on the market directly in connection with the notification to participate in the Plan.

-For each share invested under the Plan, the participants will be granted retention rights, and in certain cases, performance rights and stock options by the Company.
-Subject to fulfilment of certain retention and performance based conditions during the period 1 April 2010 – 31 March 2013 (the “Measure Period”), the participant maintaining employment within the group at the date of the release of the MTG’s interim report for the period January – March 2013 and the participant maintaining the invested shares, each right will entitle the participant to receive one Class B share free of charge and each option entitle the participant to purchase one Class B share at a price corresponding to 120 percent of the share price at grant.
-Dividends paid on the underlying share will increase the number of shares being allotted in respect of the rights in order to treat the shareholders and the participants equally.
+For each share invested under the Plan, the participants will be granted retention rights, performance rights and performance options by the Company.
+Subject to fulfilment of certain retention and performance based conditions during the period 1 April 2008 – 31 March 2011 (the “Measure Period”), the participant maintaining employment within MTG at the date of the release of the interim report for the period January – March 2011 and the participant maintaining the invested shares, each retention right and performance right will entitle the participant to receive one Class B share and each performance option will entitle the participant to purchase one Class B share at a price corresponding to 120 per cent of the share price at grant.
+Dividends paid on the underlying share will increase the number of rights being allotted in order to treat the shareholders and the participants equally.

-The retention rights and performance rights and options are divided into Series A: retention rights and Series B – C: performance rights and options.
+The retention rights, performance rights and performance options are divided into Series A: retention shares and Series B – Series D: performance shares and performance options.

 The number of shares to be received by exercising rights and options depends on the fulfilment of the following retention and performance based conditions during the Measure Period:

-Series B: MTG’s average normalised return of capital employed (ROCE) of 15 percent as entry level and 25 percent as stretch target
+Series B: MTG’s average normalised return of capital employed (ROCE) exceeding 15 per cent as entry level and reach 25 per cent as stretch target

-Series C: MTG’s total shareholder return on the Class B shares (TSR) equal to a peer group including CME, ITV, M6, Mediaset, ProSieben, RTL Group, Sky, TF1 and TVN as the entry level and 10 percentage points better than the peer group as the stretch target.
-When calculating the TSR March 2010 shall be compared to March 2013.
-Furthermore, the companies in the peer group which have the highest respectively the lowest TSR, shall be excluded from the calculation.
+Series D: MTG’s total shareholder return on the Class B shares (TSR) better than a peer group including CME, ITV, M6, Mediaset, ProSieben, RTL Group, Sky, Sogecable, TF1 and TVN as the entry level and 10 percentage points better than the peer group as the stretch target

-The determined levels in the performance based conditions are “entry level” and “stretch target” with a linear interpolation applied between those levels.
+The determined levels are “entry level” and “stretch target” with a linear interpolation applied between those levels.
 The entry level constitutes the minimum level which must be exceeded in order to enable exercise of part of the rights and options.
-Vesting of the retention rights and performance rights and options is initiated only if a defined entry level is reached.
-If the entry level is not exceeded all retention rights and performance rights and options in that series will lapse.
-If a stretch target is met, all retention rights and performance rights and options remain exercisable in that series.
-If entry level is reached the number of rights and options exercisable is proposed to be twenty percent.
+Vesting of the retention rights, performance rights and performance options is initiated only if the defined entry level is reached.
+If the entry level is not exceeded all rights to retention and performance shares and performance options in that series will lapse.
+If a stretch target is met, all retention rights, performance rights and options remain exercisable in that series.
+If entry level is reached the number of rights and options exercisable is proposed to be zero per cent.

-In total, the Plan is estimated to comprise up to 12,500 shares held by the employees entitling participants to up to 12,500 retention rights, 53,000 performance rights and 106,000 performance options.
-The participants are divided into different groups, decided by the Remuneration Committee.
-In accordance with the above principles and assumptions, the Plan will permit between 75 – 1,000 invested shares by the different categories of participants.
+In total, the Plan is estimated to comprise up to 25,000 shares held by the employees entitling participants to rights up to 12,500 retention shares, 131,000 performance shares and 262,000 performance options.
+The participants are divided into five different groups, decided by the Remuneration Committee.
+In accordance with the above principles and assumptions, the Plan will permit between 175 – 3,400 invested shares by the different categories of participants.

-The Board of Directors, or a committee established by the Board for these purposes, shall be responsible for preparing the detailed terms and conditions of the Plan, in accordance with the mentioned terms and guidelines.
-To this end, the Board of Directors shall be entitled to make adjustments in the Plan to meet foreign regulations or market conditions.
+The Board of Directors, or a committee established by the Board for these purposes, shall be responsible for preparing the detailed terms and conditions of the Plan, in accordance with the terms and guidelines resolved by the Annual General Meeting.
+To this end, the Board of Directors shall be entitled to make adjustments in the plan to meet foreign regulations or market conditions.

-The objective of the proposed Plan is to create conditions to recruit and retain high performing employees in the group.
-The Plan has been designed based on the view that it is desirable that senior executives and other key employees within the group are shareholders in the Company.
-Participation in the Plan requires a personal investment in MTG shares by each participant.
+The objective of the proposed Plan is to create conditions to recruit and retain high performing employees in the Group.
+The Plan has been designed based on the view that it is desirable that senior executives and other key employees within the Group are shareholders in the Company.
+Participation in the Plan requires a personal investment by each participant.
 By linking the employee’s reward with the development of the Company’s profits and increase in value, employee loyalty is rewarded and long-term value growth of the Company is facilitated.
-Against this background, the Board of Directors is of the opinion that the adoption of the Plan as set out above will have a positive effect on the group’s future development and thus be beneficial for both the Company and its shareholders.
+Against this background, the Board of Directors is of the opinion that the adoption of the Plan as set out above will have a positive effect on the Group’s future development and thus be beneficial for both the Company and its shareholders.

-To ensure the delivery of Class B shares under the Plan, the Board of Directors proposes that the Annual General Meeting authorises the Board to resolve on a directed issue of Class C shares to Nordea Bank AB (publ) in accordance with item 16 (b), and an authorisation for the Board of Directors to subsequently resolve to repurchase the Class C shares from Nordea Bank AB (publ) in accordance with item 16 (c).
+To ensure the delivery of Class B shares under the Plan, the Board of Directors proposes in accordance with item 18(b) below that a new class of shares is introduced, Class C shares.
+These Class C shares are redeemable and, upon the decision by the Board of Directors, may be reclassified into Class B shares.
+The Class C shares will not provide entitlement to dividend payment.
+The Board of Directors proposes that the Annual General Meeting authorises the Board to resolve on a directed issue of Class C shares to Nordea Bank AB (publ) in accordance with item 18(c), and an authorisation for the Board of Directors to subsequently resolve to repurchase the Class C shares from Nordea Bank AB (publ) in accordance with item 18(d).
 The Class C shares will then be held by the Company as treasury shares during the vesting period, where after the appropriate number of Class C shares will be reclassified into Class B shares and subsequently be delivered to the participants under the Plan.

 The above proposal is supported by the Company’s major shareholders.

-AUTHORISATION TO RESOLVE TO ISSUE CLASS C SHARES (item 16 (b))
+AUTHORISATION TO RESOLVE TO ISSUE CLASS C SHARES (item 18(c))

-AUTHORISATION TO RESOLVE TO REPURCHASE OWN CLASS C SHARES (item 16 (c))
+AUTHORISATION TO RESOLVE TO REPURCHASE OWN CLASS C SHARES (item 18(d))

-TRANSFER OF OWN CLASS B SHARES (item 16 (d))
+TRANSFER OF OWN CLASS B SHARES (item 18(e))